MaciejPadula/LeastSquareMethod/README.md

 ```
 u - vector of u variables <br/>
 y - vector of y results <br/>
 fi - vector of fi(u) functions that will be used in approximation of system mathematica model.
+Note that size of that vector should be lesser or equal to u and y vector.